JamesHusband/Diabeetus/README.md

 ## MVP Prototype Overview

-For the initial MVP prototype, the focus is on delivering core diabetes management functionality, removing AI-based features temporarily.
+For the initial MVP prototype, the focus is on delivering core diabetes management functionality, temporarily removing AI-based features.
 The MVP will use mock data for basic interactions and feature testing, providing a foundation for further AI integration.

 ### Key Features for MVP Prototype